24-Hour Helplines: Phone: (919) 967-7273 Text: (919) 967-7273

 Click here to download

-Parents are encouraged to use this guide with the accompanying Safe Touch Online video series, “Flirting Not Hurting: What is Sexual Bullying?”
-The lesson is intended to provide information and skills for 5th grade students to recognize the difference between flirting and sexual bullying, be aware of others’ boundaries, and engage in healthy communication.
+Caregivers are encouraged to use this guide with the accompanying Safe Touch Online video series, “Flirting Not Hurting: What is Sexual Bullying?”.
+The lesson is intended to provide information and skills to recognize the difference between flirting and sexual bullying, be aware of others’ boundaries, and engage in healthy communication.

 Click here to download the lesson guide